TheUnperfectArchive/online/mydairy/eduxschool.md

 I now call myself a **STEAM facilitator and innovator**, not a teacher, instructor, or educator.

-Academia had always limited travel with its busy and rigid system.
+Academia is a way too busy and rigid system which rarely enables traveling.
-But I later discovered that **travel is one of the greatest forms of self-education**.
+By being rebellious I discovered that **travel is one of the greatest forms of self-education that no other system can mimic**.

 Once I started, I never looked back.
 Even though my family still doesn’t fully understand my journey, and they try to pull me back sometimes, I now move at a speed that can’t be stopped.